code-423n4/2022-04-axelar/README.md

 Axelar network's decentralized validators confirm events emitted on EVM chains (such as deposit confirmation and message send), and sign off on commands submitted (by automated services) to the gateway smart contracts (such as minting token, and approving message on the destination).

-A detailed design can be found here (will be posted soon): https://docs.axelar.dev/roles/dev/design

 ## Example flows

 ### Token transfer

 1. Setup: A wrapped version of Token `A` is deployed (`AxelarGatewayMultisig.deployToken()`) on each non-native EVM chain as an ERC-20 token (`BurnableMintableCappedERC20.sol`).
-2. Given the destination chain and address, Axelar network generates a deposit address (the address where `DepositHandler.sol` is deployed) on source chain.
+2. Given the destination chain and address, Axelar network generates a deposit address (the address where `DepositHandler.sol` is deployed, `BurnableMintableCappedERC20.depositAddress()`) on source EVM chain.
 3. User sends their token `A` at that address, and the deposit contract locks the token at the gateway (or burns them for wrapped tokens).
 4. Axelar network validators confirm the deposit `Transfer` event using their RPC nodes for the source chain (using majority voting).
 5. Axelar network prepares a mint command, and validators sign off on it.